 The bill aims to reduce greenhouse gas emissions associated with hydrofluorocarbons (HFCs) by promoting the transition to environmentally sustainable alternatives and enhancing the use of reclaimed HFCs.
 It establishes a regulatory framework that includes phased limitations on the sale and distribution of newly produced bulk HFCs based on their global warming potential, with specific thresholds set for 2030 and 2033.
-The Department of Ecology is tasked with implementing these regulations, which may include adopting lower global warming potential limits and updating definitions to align with federal regulations.
-The bill also outlines exemptions for reclaimed HFCs and certain applications, as well as provisions for temporary exemptions in cases of economic infeasibility.
+The Department of Ecology is tasked with implementing these regulations, which may include adopting lower global warming potential limits if sufficient reclaimed refrigerant is available.
+The bill also outlines exemptions for certain uses and establishes penalties for violations.

 Substitute Bill: 70A.60.010